 We know better than anyone that parking garages aren’t always the most exciting of places.
 They serve an important purpose, sure, and we wouldn’t be where we are today without ‘em, but they sometimes get a bad rap for being gray, uninteresting and generally uninspiring.
 You may not have even paid a passing thought about your favourite parking lot...until now!

 Looking4.com has been on a quest to find parking garages that add something to their environment, rather than take something away.
-We’ve singled out 10 parking lots that serve as beautiful works of art in their respective neighborhoods, and we want you to help us pick the best of the best.Take a look at the entrants below and cast your vote for the coolest parking lot in America.
-We’ll be announcing the winner at the end of summer, and you could even win a $100 Amazon voucher for taking part!
+We’ve singled out 10 parking lots that serve as beautiful works of art in their respective neighborhoods, and we asked you to help us pick the best of the best.Take a look at the entrants below for the coolest parking lot in America.

 Functional as well as fashionable, the facade’s modulated metal screen contains folded aluminum apertures of varying sizes, allowing for natural airflow and eliminating the need for mechanical ventilation.The City View Garage earns its place on this list for its attractive gradient coloration and unique suspended fin design.